 How to extend science-based targets along the supply chain?

-Today, there are already 179 companies that have committed to science-based targets.
-These companies are setting themselves climate targets in line with the Paris Agreement of limiting global warming to well below 2°C. Each week, approximately two more companies join the call of the initiative (scie...
+Today, more than 200 companies have committed to science-based targets.
+These companies are setting themselves climate targets in line with the Paris Agreement of limiting global warming to well below 2°C. Each week, approximately two more companies join the call of the initiative (sciencebasedtarge...

 Erstellt am 16-09-2016